-Academic and Spiritual/Character Recommendation Letters
+Academic or Spiritual/Character Recommendation Letter

-All freshman applicants should submit one academic letter of recommendation from a teacher or guidance counselor and one spiritual/character letter of recommendation from a pastor, youth pastor, or someone who can speak to the applicant's spiritual life and character.
-Additional letters may be submitted, although the number of recommendations received beyond the two required does not factor into the decision-making process.
+All freshman applicants should submit an academic letter of recommendation from a teacher or guidance counselor, or a spiritual/character letter of recommendation from a pastor, youth pastor, or someone who can speak to the applicant's spiritual life and character.
+Additional letters may be submitted.
 Recommendation letters are not required to follow a specific form or template and may be uploaded to the online application, emailed to admissions@gcc.edu or faxed to (724) 458-3395.